 East Bay Beach House

 With dream sea views as far as the eye can see, you could be forgiven for spending your days doing nothing more than watching the comings and goings of life in this bustling seaside town.

-From relaxed lobster lunches with a crisp Prosecco to the incredible wildlife experiences and boat trips from the harbour, its location in one of the most popular coastal towns on the East Lothian coast will make it an incredibly appealing holiday choice.
+From relaxed lobster lunches with a crisp Prosecco to wonderful wildlife boat safaris from the harbour, East Bay Beach House’s location in one of the most popular towns on the East Lothian coast perfects its credentials as a top-notch choice for a family holiday.